-Frustrated drivers stuck on motorway get out to play football
+13 arrested for ‘driving too slow’ in fuel protest on motorway

 Drivers leave cars to play football on empty carriageway

-Frustrated drivers stuck in traffic got out of their cars to play football on the motorway after fuel protests brought disruption to major roads across the UK.
+Gwent Police chief superintendent Tom Harding said the protesters had breached the legal notice put in place to ensure public safety and there had been 12 arrests.
+There was another arrest in Devon.

-Convoys of protesters have caused severe disruption by driving slowly on purpose along main roads, including the M4 and M5.
-Protesters managed to shut down a crossing between England and Wales, while others trundled along stretches of road in Devon.
+There were also protests on the A92 in Aberdeenshire, the A64 near York and the A174 near Middlesbrough.

-The protest got off to a slow start, but by 8.30am the road traffic was brought to a halt and some motorists were even seen playing a game of football on the empty carriageway.
+During the tailbacks, frustrated drivers stuck in traffic got out of their cars to play football on the carriageway.

-In the clip, a group of three men can be seen kicking a football between them on the opposite carriageway of the M4.
+In one clip, a group of three men can be seen kicking a football between them on an empty stretch of the M4.

 Martin, who is trying to get to Cardiff from Portsmouth, told BBC Radio Wales at 8.30am: “I can see about seven white vans, quite a lot of protesters and a lot of police.
 Police look like they are trying to clear the road at the moment.